 The Company utilizes Fixed Income Clearing Corporation (FICC) for trade comparison, netting and settlement of fixed income securities.
 On November 15, 2018, a SEC rule change became effective providing FICC with a committed liquidity resource, Capped Contingency Liquidity Facility (CCLF).
 FICC will use a rule-based approach to allocate CCLF obligations, with those netting members that place a higher liquidity burden on FICC responsible for a larger share of the CCLF.
 FICC apprises the Company of its share of the maximum funding need for CCLF on a monthly basis.
 The Company believes that it is unlikely it will have to be counterparty to potential CCLF repurchase transactions under this agreement and has not recorded any contingent liability in the Statement of Financial Condition for this SEC rule change.
-As of December 31, 2021, the Company had a current CCLF requirement, of \$12.4 million.
-The Company believes that it is unlikely it will have to be counterparty to potential CCLF repurchase transactions under this agreement and has not recorded any contingent liability in the Statement of Financial Condition for this SEC rule change.
+As of December 31, 2023, the Company had a current CCLF requirement, of \$12.9 million.

-(16) Related-Party Transactions
+(17) Related-Party Transactions

 The Company enters into securities transactions and other transactions with related parties.
-At December 31, 2021, balances with such related parties were included in the Statement of Financial Condition as follows (in thousands):
+At December 31, 2023 balances with such related parties were included in the Statement of Financial Condition as follows (in thousands):

 Assets

-Receivables from clients, net \$ 3,170
+Receivables from clients, net \$ 5,844

-Other receivables 23,321
+Other receivables 27,311

-Total assets 26,491
+Total assets \$ 33,155

 Liabilities

-Payables to clients \$ 6,923
+Payables to clients \$ 5,860

-Other liabilities 2,846
+Otherliabilities 1,959

-Subordinated loan 25,000
+Subordinated loans 75,000

-Total liabilities \$ 34,769
+Total liabilities \$ 82,819